auxten/go-sqldb/README.md

 1. Support simple SELECT, INSERT syntax
    1. SELECT supports WHERE of numeric type
    1. Support LIMIT, but not support ORDER BY temporarily
-1. If you want to know how the SQL Parser that can be used in the production environment is implemented, please refer to the [SQL Parser](https://github.com/auxten/postgresql-parser) that I stripped from CrockroachDB and supports the SQL-2011 standard
+1. If you want to know how the SQL Parser that can be used in the production environment is implemented, please refer to the [SQL Parser](https://github.com/auxten/postgresql-parser) that I stripped from CockroachDB and supports the SQL-2011 standard

 #### Execution Planner
 1. [Select Implementation](planner/select.go) based on Volcano Model